 This one is a no-brainer.
 Chewing gum boosts saliva production, washing away bacteria and food particles.

 Rich in polyphenols (just like tea), which keeps plaque at bay, thus lowering the risk of cavities.
 Fresh cranberries are especially effective at disrupting the process of plaque formation.

 Most citrus fruits are really acidic, which is not good for your teeth, but oranges are least acidic of all, and have all the health benefits that you can expect from fruits.

 If you want perfect teeth, you better love strawberries!
 They are packed with Vitamin C, antioxidants and also malic acid, which could even naturally whiten your teeth.

-Carrots are so tasty and full of tons of the most important minerals and vitamins in your mouth that they deserve a special mention.
+Carrots are so tasty and full of tons of the most important minerals and vitamins for your mouth that they deserve a special mention.
 No wonder Bugs Bunny has perfect teeth.